Entries opening 4 August 2025

 ON STAGE ASSISTANCE & CURTSY

-Dancers are requested not to curtsy/bow before or after their routines as this increases the time required for the schedule.
+Dancers are kindly asked to refrain from curtsying or bowing before or after their routines to help maintain the schedule.

 PROPS, LIGHTS & CURTAINS

-The SA Dance School Championships will provide and operate adequate stage lighting and no personal lighting effects including any fire or smoke effects will be allowed.
+The SA Dance School Championships will provide and manage appropriate stage lighting.
+Personal lighting effects, including fire or smoke effects, are not permitted

 No material like powder, water or sand may be used on the stage.
 A penalty will be added to the routine that may result to disqualification.